• Skip to primary navigation

 4. Flat spatula (Turner)

 Keep the rolling board and rolling pin ready.
 Keep a bowl of dry flour and a bowl of ghee to apply on the paratha.
-If you want to add salt, ajwain or chili powder, keep that ready.
-You want to roll and cook the paratha's at the same time, so the rolled dough does not become dry.
+If you want to add salt, ajwain, or chili powder, keep that ready.
+You want to roll and cook the paratha simultaneously so the rolled dough does not become dry.

 Steps to roll layered round Paratha

-1. Dip a ball in dry flour, place on the marble or wooden base (chalka) and roll with the rolling pin.
-Roll into a circle of about 4 inches diameter.
+1. Dip a ball in dry flour, place it on the marble or wooden base (chalka), and roll with the rolling pin.
+Roll into a circle of about 4 inches in diameter.

 2. Spread some ghee (and optionally salt and ajwain) on the dough.